Manan-Sengar/CampusFlow/README.md

 npm run build
 ```

-The production deployment has also been manually verified across the resume-sprint workflows:
+The production deployment has also been manually verified across the core production workflows:

 - API and database health checks against Render and Neon
 - Registration, login, current-user session restoration, and logout